keunwoochoi/keunwoochoi.github.io/blog/2025-03-18-torchdata.md

 - Since you have too much data (yes!), you need to load it from remote (s3 bucket, for example)
 - Likewise, model is big and you definitely need multi-gpu and multi-node training
-- You’d hate latencies.
+- You'd hate latencies.
 Some nice features like prefetch is nearly necessary
 - Therefore, more cpu & network to use for the real-time data processing
 - Therefore of therefore, you want to control multiprocessing and multithreading nicely

-Now we’re talking about large-scale training, where you’d like to ensure everything is fine.
+Now we're talking about large-scale training, where you'd like to ensure everything is fine.
 One requirement may be:

 - Resume training from exactly where we were

-## Can’t we do this with `Dataset` and `DataLoader`?
+## Can't we do this with `Dataset` and `DataLoader`?

 Technically, almost everything is possible except some limitation on multithreading.
-Perhaps that’s optional and you could just do it with `Dataset` and `IterableDataset`.
+Perhaps that's optional and you could just do it with `Dataset` and `IterableDataset`.
 But it would be cumbersome, and as Homo Sapiens, we aspire to find better tools.

 # 3. Example

-I’ll show you the `Node` classes I’m using now.
+I'll show you the `Node` classes I'm using now.
 This is the data / functional flow for a dataset I use.

 ```bash
 [list files] -> .jsonl files -> [load jsonl] ->  json dict -> [text processor] -> processed and rendered text -> [tokenizer] -> token ids -> [pack it or trim it] --> token ids -> [batching] -> batch of token ids -> [end of data loader]